dotnet/docfx/samples/extensions/README.md

 # Customize docfx with extensions

 This sample shows how to customize docfx with the `memberpage` extensions.
-It uses the `Microsoft.DocAsCode.App` package to build the project instead using the global `docfx` commandline tool.
+It uses the `Microsoft.DocAsCode.App` package to build the project instead of using the global `docfx` commandline tool.
 To build the project, run the following command in this directory:

 ```bash
 dotnet run --project build